 Texas vs California - a comparison

-Texas area - about 269,000 square miles (696,000 square kilometers) Texas is the second largest state in the US by area after Alaska.
+Texas area - around 269,000 square miles (696,000 sq km) Texas is the second largest state in the US by area after Alaska.

 Population